paluigi/flight_prices/Readme.md

 There are two searches at different time horizons (advance1 and advance2), as this is common practice in several National Statistic Organization.
 If you only want to retrieve prices with a single time horizon, you can modify the script accordingly.

+## Set dates and saving to cloud object storage

 The file `set_dates.py` only runs on specific dates.
 It is useful if you want to automate the data collection process, but only perform it on specific date.
+It also implement saving the csv file with scraped data to two diferent instance of Minio object storage.